Hotels in Borneo

 The third largest island in the world, Borneo ranks as one of the world’s top wildlife destinations.
 Here are its best attractions.

-- Tanjung Aru Beach near Kita Kinabalu has water sports, restaurants and shopping close by.
+- Shangri-La’s Tanjung Aru Beach Resort & Spa near Kota Kinabalu has water sports, restaurants and shopping close by.

-- The beach at Shangri-La Rasa Ria Resort is perfect for both couples and families.
+- The beachfront Shangri-La Rasa Ria Resort is perfect for both couples and families.

 Sightseeing & Culture